-Conclusions and Implications
+Conclusions and implications

-The results of the example provide ample evidence that reference frame effects must be considered in the description of processes, whether physical, psychological or cultural.
-Moreover, even in very simple processes, the effects of artifactual orientation effects of multidimensional scaling solutions can be of the same order of magnitude as the effects of the actual processes themselves.
+The results of the example provide ample evidence that reference frame effects must be considered in the description of processes, whether physical psychological or cultural.
+Moreover, even in very simple processes, artifactual orientation effects of multidimensional scaling solutions can be of the same order of magnitude as the effects of the actual processes themselves.